moon250/old-form-generator/README.md

 $form = new \FormGenerator\FormGenerator();
 ```

-Next you can use this object to add some fields with "add" method.
-This method took 2 parameters, one is the name and
+Next, you can use this object to add some fields with the "add" method.
+This method took 2 parameters, one is the name, and
-the second parameter is the type wich is optionnaly.
-Default type is text.
+the second parameter is an optional type.
+The default type is text.

 ```php
 $form = new \FormGenerator\FormGenerator();